QuantumQuadrate/qn_artiq_routines/README.md

             ]
         ) # after this block carry on as usual. e.g. in run, do things like self.dds_FORT.init(), self.dds_FORT.set(210*MHz, amplitude=...)

-Note that even after you have run the above block, you can still directly reference the channel by the name defined in the database.
+Note that even after you have run the above block, you can still directly reference the channel by the name defined in the database device_db.py.
 This is because DeviceAliases is just creating attributes of your experiment that reference the device attribute with the database name.

 ## III.
 BaseExperiment

 The easiest way to set up an experiment which has access to all* (see build section below) of the experiment variables and hardare is to use the BaseExperiment class.
 By creating an instance of BaseExperiment inside your ARTIQ experiment, the experiment variables and devices will be added as attributes to your experiment.

+Note in particular the method calls for base.build, base.prepare, base.set_datasets_from_gui_args, base.initialize_hardware, and write_results.

   1. Example with BaseExperiment